rodrigofentanes/rodrigofentanes/README.md

 # 👋 Hello!
 Welcome to my Github profile.

 ## Personal data
-- :footprints: I have extensive knowledge in Apex and its adjacent technologies.
+- 👨🏼‍💻 I have extensive knowledge in Apex and its adjacent technologies.
 - ⚡ I have greater experience with object-oriented programming languages ​​such as Apex, Java, C#.
-- :footprints: I have some proficiecy in Javascript.
+- 🌱 I have some proficiecy in Javascript.
 - 🔭 I'm also know how to work with PHP, Ruby, HTML, CSS, Git, SQL, NoSQL, SOQL, SOSL, RegEx, Project Patterns, UML, REST and SOAP APIs, Clean Code, Web components.
-- :seedling: Lets code!
+- 💥 Lets code!

 <div>
 <a href="https://github.com/seu-usuário-aqui">